 Part of the what makes the rock mysterious is that when a cool night follows a warm day, Enchanted Rock makes audible creaking noises.
 Though this is due to the contraction of the outer surface of the rock, it has likely fueled more legends which in turn increased the magical attributes ascribed to the batholith.
 Some say that the rock sparkles occasionally at night, most likely on damp nights with lots of moonlight.

 Another fascinating feature of the rocks are the small pools of water (known as vernal pools) present in depressions on the rock.
-These pools are typically dry during the summer and fall months, yet house living marine animals such as shrimp or even small fish during the wetter spring.
+These pools are typically dry during the summer and fall months, yet house living marine animals such as tiny shrimps during the wetter spring.
+These pools also have miniature bogs of sorts surrounding them, in these there is a tiny species of quillwort (a vascular spore-bearing plant distantly related to ferns) found nowhere else in the world, there are also several plants found here that are only also found in Mexico.